Green Economics - Economic Renewal

 Conservation as a Means to Prosperity

-The modern economy is built on a model of massive throughput rather than conservation.
-People struggle to get by from month to month, paying a mortgage or rent, utility bills, taxes, insurance, car loans, gasoline, groceries, college loans, and more.
-If they are laid off, or stop to breathe for any reason, and they may be quickly overwhelmed and bankrupt.
+The modern economy is based on massive throughput rather than conservation.
+People struggle to get by from month to month, paying a mortgage or rent, utility bills, taxes, insurance, car loans, fuel, groceries, college loans, and more.
+If they are laid off, or stop to breathe for any reason, they may be quickly overwhelmed and potentially bankrupt.
 If prosperity is like owning a yacht, it is a yacht full of holes.
-People might seem to live a life of luxury, but stop bailing water for one moment, and the whole thing sinks to the bottom of the sea.
+Some people seem to live a life of luxury, but stop bailing water for one moment, and the whole thing sinks to the bottom of the sea.
 One little hiccup in the economy, and suddenly millions of people are out of work and filing for bankruptcy.

-My own experience may seem paradoxical on the surface.
-Admittedly, I've worked as hard or probably harder than most people, but more out of the desire to make a difference in the world, rather than out of necessity to pay bills.
-I wasn't born into money, nor did I marry into it, but I have only been employed working for other people for eleven months of my life.
-My wife and I were often poor, by any conventional standards, and yet we felt rich.
+My own experiences may seem paradoxical on the surface.
+Admittedly, I've worked as hard or probably harder than most people, but more out of the desire to make a difference in the world than out of necessity to pay bills.
+I wasn't born into money, nor did I marry into it, yet I have only been employed for other people for eleven months of my life.
+My former wife and I were often poor by any conventional measure, yet we felt rich.
 We took months of vacation every year.
 The funny thing is that, even though we made less money than just about anyone else in town, we were the first people to install photovoltaic panels to generate all of our electricity from sunlight.
-We built up an estate worth a million dollars, yet rarely earned enough to pay taxes.
+We were rich in assests, yet rarely earned enough to pay income taxes.

 There are many steps a person can take to break free from the treadmill and profit by going green.
 The return for the effort is directly proportional to the size of the commitment.
-Little steps, such as growing a garden in summer, or sprouts in a jar through the winter, can shave a little bit off the monthly food bill, while producing healthier, organic food and reducing dependence on fossil fuels.
-Bigger steps, such as installing a solar water heater, may require a greater up-front investment, but the long-term payoff is good, in terms of reducing the monthly utility bill thereafter.
-Larger choices, such as selling out of the city and moving into a $25,000 house in a small, rural town with a marginal economy can help eliminate the need for regular employment at all.
+Little steps, such as growing a garden in summer or sprouts in a jar through the winter, can shave a little bit off the monthly food bill while producing healthier, organic food and reducing dependence on fossil fuels.
+Bigger steps, such as installing a solar water heater may require a greater up-front investment, but the long-term payoff is good in terms of reducing the monthly utility bill thereafter.
+Larger choices, such as selling an expensive house with a mortgage and moving into a $25,000 to $50,000 house in a town with a marginal economy can help eliminate the need for regular employment at all.

-For me, going green and conserving resources has become a way of life.
-It is the little things, like picking apples in the fall off of every tree I can get permission for.
+For me, going green and conserving resources became a way of life.
+Little things add up, like picking apples in the fall off apple trees throughout the community.
 I chop and freeze them for a year-long supply of apple pies, save some to eat fresh, and squeeze the rest for apple cider.
-It is the modest things, like working from my home office, so that I spend no time or money commuting back and forth to a job.
-It is the fun things, like vacationing for weeks at a time at a cost of a few dollars per day, while hiking or canoeing through some of the most scenic parts of our country.
-It is the quirky things, such as foraging in grocery store dumpsters for entertainment, and bringing home free goodies, such as those pictured here.
+It is the modest things, like working from my home office so that I spend no time or money commuting back and forth to a job.
+It is the fun things, like vacationing for weeks at a time hiking or canoeing through some of the most scenic parts of our country at a cost of a few dollars per day.
+It is the quirky things, such as foraging in grocery store dumpsters for entertainment to bring home hundreds of dollars worth of free goodies, such as those pictured here.
 It is the big, entrepreneurial things, such as constructing low-cost, high-efficiency homes utilizing local natural resources and building materials rescued from the industrial wastestream.

 One green business I would most like to incubate through Green University® LLC, or perhaps through political channels, is an idea I call "Co-op Montana."
-Co-op Montana would make it possible for stores and restaurants to place wholesale orders from any grower, producer, or manufacturer in the state with one easy website and shopping cart, with delivery through a circular shipping service.
+Co-op Montana would make it possible for stores and restaurants to place wholesale orders from any grower, producer, or manufacturer in the state through a single website and shopping cart, with delivery through a circular shipping service.

 Interesting Stuff?
 Check out